firemodels/bot/libfabric/README.md

 ## Using psm and libfabric libraries

 Add the following entries to your .bashrc file.
-Only do this if psm and libfabric were built using the following notes.
+Only do this if psm and libfabric were built using notes in the next section.

 ```
 module load psm